nucleic/kiwi/benchmarks/README.rst

 # C++

-GCC and libbenchmark must be installed first on your system (`build-essential` and `libbenchmark-dev` packages with apt)
+GCC must be installed first on your system (`build-essential` package with apt)

     >>> ./build_and_run_bench.sh